appuio/docs/app/springboot-wildfly.rst

 Or to delete all instances of the template: ::
   oc delete all -l template=springdemo

-For more information about templates: see https://docs.openshift.com/container-platform/latest/dev_guide/templates.html
+For more information about templates see :openshift:`the official docs on Templates </dev_guide/templates.html>`.